-- Admission to M.S. programs except Mathematics in Finance - April 1 (Fall), November 1 (Spring), April 15 (Summer).
+- Admission to the M.S. programs except Mathematics in Finance - April 1 (Fall), November 1 (Spring), April 15 (Summer)

-- Admission to M.S. program in Mathematics in Finance - February 8 (Fall, full-time only), August 1 (Fall, part-time only), December 1 (Spring, part-time only).
+- Admission to the M.S. program in Mathematics in Finance - February 8 (Fall, full-time only), August 1 (Fall, part-time only), December 1 (Spring, part-time only)

 The following Master's-level programs are offered by the Department of Mathematics: